will-0/willhalfpenny.me/docs/index.markdown

 ## What am I currently working on?

 My current main focus is a startup project called build [Finomics](https://finomics.app), an assistant for healthcare workers that I'm building with [Laz Ranasinghe](https://www.linkedin.com/in/lasith-ranasinghe/).

+## How can I get in touch?

+I'm always happy to have people reach out.
+You can get in touch by email at (hello@willhalfpenny.me)[mailto:hello@willhalfpenny.me], or through [LinkedIn](https://www.linkedin.com/in/willhalfpenny/).